Maria Island National Park

 Captivating Maria Island (pronounced 'Ma-rye-ah'), with its jagged peaks, rises up like a fairy-tale castle across Mercury Passage, which separates it from the mainland.
 It’s a carefree, car-free haven – a top spot for walking, wildlife-watching, cycling, camping and reading a book on the beach.

 Mt Field National Park

-Mt Field, 80km northwest of Hobart (and 7km beyond Westerway), was declared a national park in 1916 and is famed for its alpine moorlands, lakes, rainforest, waterfalls, walks, skiing and rampant wildlife.
-It’s an accessible day trip from Hobart, or you can bunk down overnight with the kids.
+Mt Field, 80km northwest of Hobart and 7km beyond Westerway, was declared a national park in 1916.
+It is famed for its alpine moorlands, lakes, rainforest, waterfalls, walks, skiing and rampant wildlife.
+It’s an accessible day trip from Hobart, or you can bunk down overnight.